Toanbego/splunk_FPL_poc/README.md

 ## To Use This Repo<a name="use-this-repo"></a>
-This repo is built like the bin folder for a Splunk app.
-To use this in Splunk, create an App in your Splunk instance, then clone this repo to the $SPLUNK_HOME/etc/app/bin folder.
-* The conf folder contains inputs and look up tables.
-The have to be extracted to the necessary locations manually.
-* The dashboards folder contains the xml files for the dashboard.
-Either extract the file to the correct ui folder, or simply click create a new dashboard in Splunk, and copy paste the content.
+Copy paste the the FPL folder and its content to your $SPLUNK_HOME/apps/ folder.
+This will set up the app in splunk automatically.
+Restart Splunk for the changes to take effect.
+Indexed data is not included in the repo.
+To start indexing data, see the section below.

 ### Getting data to your local folder.
+Set up two scripted inputs in Splunk Web (or inputs.conf) which runs <i>get_elements.py</i> and <i>get_current_team.py</i>.
+They will read the latest content of the <i>elements</i> and <i>team_suggestion</i> folders.
+To add data to these folders, run the two scripts in the script folder.

+<i>Obs* Splunk's python env might not have the proper setup to run pick_AI_team.py.
+My workaround is to schedule the scripts to run with my local python env, using the .bat file in the apps bin folder. </i>

 The <i>run_locally_at_interval.BAT</i> runs the scripts <i>get_elements.py</i> and <i>get_current_team.py</i>.
-This will create csv files in the <i>elements</i> and <i>team_suggestion</i> folders.
+This will create a jsnon and a csv file in the <i>elements</i> and <i>team_suggestion</i> folders.
 * The first script stores statistical data about each player as of latest update
 * The second script uses a simple algorithm to maximise player value given a budget of 100 million bucks. https://towardsdatascience.com/beating-the-fantasy-premier-league-game-with-python-and-data-science-cf62961281be

-### Getting data into Splunk<a name="description"></a>
-<i>read_data_to_splunk.py</i> and <i>read_team_suggestion.py</i> will read and print data from the latest txt file
-stored in elements and team_suggestion.
-To add the data in Splunk, create a scripted input in splunk which runs each of these scripts.
-Sourcetype is csv format.

 ## How to use without Splunk<a name="without-splunk"></a>
-In the script fold you will find scripts for API calls and various scripts for testing different optimization algorithms.
+In the scripts folder you will find scripts for API calls and various scripts for testing different optimization algorithms.
 Each script should be able to run separately, though many are work in progress and might not deliver any usable results.